-According to data compiled by the Organization for Economic Cooperation and Development (OECD), the United States consistently ranks behind France as a donor of bilateral Official Development Assistance (ODA) to sub-Saharan Africa.
-This type of assistance corresponds to the Child Survival and Development Assistance listed in Table 4.
-In some years, the United States ranks behind Japan, Germany, and the United Kingdom as well.
-In 2000, according to the OECD, the United States was the third leading donor to the region, behind France and the United Kingdom but ahead of Japan and Germany.
-Sub-Saharan Africa received about 15.4% of U.S. ODA in 2000, according to the OECD, while many other donors gave a considerably larger portion of their aid to the region.
-About 43% of French aid and 28% of German aid went to Africa, for example, while Italy gave 69% of its aid to Africa and the United Kingdom 35%.
-Japan, by contrast, sent 10% of its aid to Africa in 1999.
+According to data compiled by the Organization for Economic Cooperation and Development (OECD), in 2001, the most recent year for which data are available, the United States became the leading donor of net bilateral Official Development Assistance (ODA) to sub-Saharan Africa.
+ODA includes a wide-range of non-military aid disbursements, and the 2001 U.S. ranking marked a change from earlier years, when the United States consistently ranked behind France, and sometimes behind Japan, Germany, and the United Kingdom as well.
+However, many countries continued to give a larger proportion of their assistance to sub-Saharan Africa.
+The region received about 16.6% of U.S. ODA in 2001, according to the OECD, in contrast to 36.4% of French aid and 22.4% of German aid.
+Italy gave 43.1% of its aid to Africa and the United Kingdom 43.9%.
+Japan, however, sent 11.4% of its aid to Africa in 2001.